Welcome to the Department of Computer Sciences!

 Prospective Information Sessions

 The CS Department offers informational sessions to prospective families approximately every other Friday from 9-10.
-Students and families can sign up for sessions on the Visit Bucky site.
+Prospective students and families can sign up for sessions on the Visit Bucky site.

 Computer Sciences Major Requirements